 This atlas, prepared by the Public Health Information Development Unit at The University of Adelaide for the AHPC (formerly the Mitchell Institute Health Program), provides a range of information for decision-makers, planners, service providers, researchers and communities.

-It is hoped its production will bring a better understanding of the complex interactions between individuals and families, their environments and social structures over a lifetime, and how these factors influence the health, education and ultimately, the flourishing of current and future generations of Brimbank residents.
+Its intention is to bring a better understanding of the complex interactions between individuals and families, their environments and social structures over a lifetime, and how these factors influence the health, education and ultimately, the prosperity of current and future Brimbank residents.

 This report, prepared by Sport and Recreation Spatial, provides a summary of key indicators of participation in physical activity and sport, together with potentially related key demographic characteristics and indicators of health and education, for the City of Brimbank, a local government area in Melbourne, Australia.